Jagan-07/DevOps-Practice/README.md

 # DevOps-Practice
-DevOps Practices of 90DaysOfDevOps
+DevOps Practices and notes of 90DaysOfDevOps!

-This is change from Local Machine.